cyberqueen044-pixel/VULNVERSITY-LAB-DOCUMENTATION/README.md

 - After that we scanned for the service version using nmap -sV and IP address

 ![vulnersity](vunlversity.png)
+This is the vunlversity lab where you get to first turn on your machine and connect to your OPENVPN.

 ![Nmap answer](nmapanswer.png)

+These are the answers I got after scanning for open ports and the service versions as shown on the first screenshot

 ![Nmap answer](nmapanswer2.png)

 ### Notes
 - Nmap revealed several open ports, including SSH and HTTP.
 - The HTTP service was running an outdated version of Apache.